ansys/5G-Wizard/readme_creating_application.txt

 # Creating an executable
 #
 ###############################
-from anaconda prompt (with enviroinment active that contains above libs) browse to directory where the python scripts are located
+from environment prompt (with enviroinment active that contains above libs) browse to directory where the python scripts are located
 type:

 pyinstaller -F 5G_Wizard.spec